Rosacea: Treatments for Rosacea (Facial Redness)

-Victorian Cosmetic Institute offers painless removal of rosecea (facial skin redness) through laser and medications.
+Victorian Cosmetic Institute offers reduction of rosecea (facial skin redness) through laser, IPL and medications.
 Our doctors also advise on the necessary lifestyle changes to address rosacea.
 We have treated hundreds of patients since the inception of our clinic.
-Rosacea treatment is available at our Templestowe and Berwick clinics.

 Rosacea (Facial redness) Quick facts

-- It is best treated with a combination of laser and medical grade skin care that is appropriate for rosacea.
+• It is best treated with a combination of laser, IPL, and medical grade skin care that is appropriate for rosacea.

 What is rosacea?